Stateware/Dav3i/doc/Fall2015Reccommendations.md

-#Reccommendations for Fall 2015 Release
+#Recommendations for Fall 2015 Release

 ###Testing and Debugging